 So.
 The way I read Kurt, he embodies a certain kind of queer, camp-influenced, male femininity.
 And I have always found it a lot easier to identify with the queer femininity of drag queens, or lifestyle queens (I hope this is the appropriate term!
 I mean people like LaMiranda from the movie Stonewall, for example) and some kinds of feminine, gay men, than with straight or even mainstream-lesbian femininity (I’m looking at you, The L-Word).
 As much as I can explain that, it has to do with not taking one’s femininity for granted because people keep telling you you’re not good at it (in my case) or that you shouldn’t do it in the first place (in the case of lifestyle queens – which is not to say that I didn’t also get some pretty heavy anti-feminine shit thrown my way from a feminist/lesbian and direction).
 Instead, this kind of queer femininity has to be carefully and consciously constructed, and it never comes across as completely “natural.”
 Even if at the same time you feel that it has “always” been there and it just happens without you even thinking about it.

 For me, this tension between consciously constructed and “natural” femininity is a fundamental aspect of my own femmeness.
 You see, I never was a pretty or girly girl.
 Nor was I an outright tomboy.
 Instead, I grew up as an oddly gender-neutral kid who was happiest when reading, or creating elaborate fantasy worlds to play in that included rearranging at least half of the furniture in my room.
-When puberty hit, I quickly found out that all of this was a problem.
-I wanted nothing more than be pretty and desirable like the other girls, but I failed miserably at that.
+When puberty hit, I found out that all of this was suddenly a problem.
+I wanted nothing more than to be pretty and desirable like the other girls, but I failed miserably at that.
 I tried dressing right and wearing my hair right and moving right, but none of these things came “naturally” to me, and I kept looking like I had put on an ill-fitting costume for a role I simply couldn’t pull off.
 I very obviously wasn’t wanted by any of the teenage boys around me, and I was unable to join all the psychological “games” between girls and boys.
 Partly, I because found them stupid, but mostly because I just didn’t get them.
 My intense crushes on boys went unrequited, and I barely had any kind of teenage relationship although I did eventually start making out with boys at parties when we were all drunk and maybe a bit desperate.
 But I was never chosen by the ones I most desired.

 Because I’ve been there, and not just once, and not just with one gender.
 So, yeah, that’s where I get Kurt, in all the ambiguity of both becoming and understanding him.

 And that’s where I get back to Blaine.
 Because, at some point in my budding Glee obsession, I realized that I found Blaine attractive.
 And it was most decidedly Blaine, not Darren Criss who portrays him.
 And I didn’t find him attractive from a girl-to-guy position.
-I found him attractive for the way he looked at Kurt, because that’s how I want to be looked at.
-Like I am loved for being perfectly imperfectly exactly how I am, with all my insecurity and my big dreams and my hurt at never, ever fitting in.
-With my hard-edged scorn for what’s “normal” and my desperate episodes of wanting to be completely unexceptional, just once.
+I found him attractive for the way he looked at Kurt, because that’s how I want to be looked at: Like I am loved for being perfectly imperfectly exactly how I am, with all my insecurity and my big dreams and my hurt at never, ever truly fitting in.
+With my hard-edged scorn for what’s “normal” and my desperate episodes of wanting to be completely unexceptional, just for once.
 I want to be someone’s treasure, the thing they never thought they could get because they’re as much of a freak as I am, just in a different way.
 And I want to be the girl to someone’s boy, even though it’s really never that simple and there are days when girls need to give boys flowers in all seriousness and… zig instead of zag.
 Layers, you know.
 Layers and intimacy.

 Besides that, Blaine has a certain kind of retro masculinity going on, which often looks inherently “queer” to the modern eye (even though it wasn’t back then, except when it was – there’s a brilliant article out there somewhere that discusses Blaine’s clothing and its relation to gayness of earlier time periods but I sadly can’t seem to find it again right now) and which plays into the Kurt/Blaine dynamic.
 The first time we very explicitly see this is with “Baby, it’s cold outside,” and the retro theme, complete with obvious nods to hidden homosexual narratives of the 1950s, comes back with full force in “Extraordinary Christmas” (3×09).
 And this retro masculinity has a very strong “lesbian” butch-femme subtext for me.
 After all, this is where “we” first started – at least in one of the butch-femme history narratives.
 Leslie Feinberg’s Stone Butch Blues iconized the decades of the late 1940s to 1960s for us, and many butches and femmes have been romanticizing this time ever since.
 We’ve been dreaming of being or having a perfect gentleman who really is a “woman,” and in recent years, many of the aesthetics of that time were adopted as an iconic look for butch-femme.
 All of this is present for me in Blaine and Kurt’s interaction.
 Which makes it very easy to see myself in their dynamic.
-And since I really have to think hard to remember even one filmic depiction (let alone in the mainstream media) of a romantic narrative between a (transgender) butch and a queer femme where the butch wasn’t so “girlified,” presumably to make her more acceptable to a larger audience, that she stopped reading as a butch to me, Blaine and Kurt are pretty much the closest to home that I’ll probably get in the near future.
+And since I really have to think hard to remember even one filmic depiction (let alone in the mainstream media) of a romantic narrative between a (transgender) butch and a queer femme where the butch wasn’t so “girlified,” presumably to make her more acceptable to a larger audience, that she stopped reading as a butch to me, Blaine and Kurt are the closest to home that I’ll probably get anywhere soon.

 Wow.
 That was a very interesting trip.
 (It also served its purpose, because I now understand a lot more about my identification with Kurt and desire for Blaine.)
 I think I’ll do more of them.